DenoiseRep: Denoising Model for Representation Learning: DenoiseRep : Denoising Model for Representation Learning

 where $X_0$ represents the feature vector output by the backbone, $t$ represents the diffusion step size, $\beta_t$ is a set of pre-set parameters, and $X_t$ represents the noise sample obtained through diffusion process.

 In the inference stage, as shown in Fig.~\ref{pic:intro}(b), we perform T-step denoising on the output features, to obtain cleaner features and improve the expressiveness of the features.

-where $X_t$ represents the feature vector output by the backbone in the inference stage, which we suppose contains some noise. $T$ is the denoising step size, representing the magnitude of the noise.
+where $X_t$ represents the feature vector output by the backbone in the inference stage. $T$ is the denoising step size, representing the magnitude of the noise.
 We adjust $t$ appropriately based on different datasets and backbones to obtain the optimal denoising amplitude.
-In ViT-base and ViT-small backbone, $t$ is set to 10 and 15, respectively.
 According to $p_\theta(\mathbf{x}_{t-1}|\mathbf{x}_t)$ denoise it step by step, and finally obtains $X_0$, which represents the clean feature after denoising.